Illinois Compiled Statutes

 Crime Laboratory Fund.

-(g) Moneys deposited into a crime laboratory fund created pursuant to
+(g) Moneys deposited into a crime laboratory fund created pursuant to paragraph

-paragraphs (1) or (2) of subsection (e) of this Section shall be in
+(1) or (2) of subsection (e) of this Section shall be in

 addition to any allocations made pursuant to existing law and shall be